 Main forms of stomatitis

-Stomatitis can take on several forms and some are more common than others.
-For example, one type of stomatitis is denture stomatitis, which is a fungal infection or yeast infection and is, of course, limited to those with dentures.
+Stomatitis can take on several forms, and some are more common than others.
+For example, one type of stomatitis is denture stomatitis, a fungal or yeast infection that is, of course, limited to those with dentures.

 However, there are two main forms of stomatitis that most of the world's population will have at some point in their lives.